Average shadowing and gluing property: Main result

 \begin{remark} We expect more sophisticated estimates (compared to the present proof) to give $T\in (A+A)$ under the same assumptions. \end{remark}

-\proof In fact in each case we will prove a stronger ``linear'' version of the shadowing, namely that there is a constant $K=K(\phi)<\infty$, such that for each $\ep>0$ small enough there is a true trajectory approximated (in the corresponding sense) with accuracy $\delta\le K\ep$ each $\ep$-pseudo-trajectory.
+\proof In fact, in each case, we will prove a stronger ``linear'' version of shadowing, namely that there is a constant $K=K(\phi)<\infty$, such that for each $\ep>0$ small enough for each $\ep$-pseudo-trajectory there is a true trajectory approximating it (in the corresponding sense) with accuracy $\delta\le K\ep$ .

 The proof goes as follows.
-For an $\ep$-pseudo-trajectory under rare perturbations $\{y_i\}$ we consider in detail the set $\cN(\v{y})$ of moments of perturbations $\dots < t_{-2} < t_{-1} < t_0 < t_1 < t_2<\dots$.
+For an $\ep$-pseudo-trajectory under rare perturbations $\v{y}:=\{y_i\}$ consider in detail the set $\cN(\v{y})$ of moments of perturbations $\dots < t_{-2} < t_{-1} < t_0 < t_1 < t_2<\dots$.
 Between the moments of time $t_k$ there are no perturbations and hence $\v{y}$ can be divided into segments of true trajectories.
 Thanks to the $G(\phi)$ property each pair of consecutive segments of true trajectories can be ``glued'' together by a true trajectory with the controlled accuracy.

-In our construction (see Fig.~\ref{f:sgluing}) we first glue together pairs of segments around the moments of perturbations $t_i$ with even indices: $i_{\pm2k}$, getting longer segments of the ``gluing'' true trajectories.
+In our construction (see Fig.~\ref{f:sgluing}) we first simultaneously ``glue'' together pairs of segments around the moments of perturbations $t_i$ with even indices: $i_{\pm2k}$, getting longer segments of the ``gluing'' true trajectories.
 On each next step we simultaneously ``glue'' together consecutive pairs of already obtained segments.
-Therefore, at every step of the construction we obtain a new pseudo-trajectory, consisting of half the number of segments of true trajectories (i.e. only a half of the moments of perturbations remain) with an exponentially growing lengths, but with larger gaps between them (compared to original gaps).
+Therefore, on the $n$-th step of the construction we obtain a new pseudo-trajectory $\v{z}^{(n)}$, consisting of half (compared to $\v{z}^{(n-1)}$) the number of segments of true trajectories (i.e. only a half of the moments of perturbations remain) with an exponentially growing lengths, but with possibly larger gaps between them (compared to original gaps).
 In the limit we get the approximation of the entire pseudo-trajectory.